-After a disaster strikes, take back your peace of mind and start rebuilding your home and your life.
+After a disaster strikes, we’re helping people take back their peace of mind.

 By providing flexible lease options to disaster victims, you’re helping keep families in their own towns and neighborhoods.

 You’re not just providing safe and comfortable homes, you’re assisting disaster victims with recovery.

 Insurers can assist with recovery by working with InnTown Stays to help move families out of hotels and into better living arrangements while their homes are being repaired or rebuilt.

 At the same time, InnTown Stays will help save insurance companies money by finding homes that significantly reduce the cost of the claim’s temporary housing expense.

 Q: How many house fires occur every day in the United States?

 A: An estimated 358,500 home fires occur every year.
 50% of these fires start in the kitchen, 7% begin in the bedroom, and 6% are chimney fires, 4% of all residential home fires start in the living room, while 3% start from the laundry room.